moefh/win-remote-control/README.md

 ## Limitations

-- TCP port `5555` is hard-coded.
+- The TCP port `5555` is hard-coded.
-- There's a limit of 50 keys on a connection (multiple connections must be used to send more keys).
+- There's a limit of 50 keys per connection.
-- Some key names (like "`COLON`") are specific to US keyboards and may have different effects if Windows has the keyboard configured for a different language.
+- Some key names (like "`COLON`") are specific to US keyboards and may have different effects if Windows has the keyboard configured for a different language (see [this page](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes)).
 - No attempt at protecting from malicious or ill-behaved network clients is made.
-A client that connects and doesn't send any data will stop all incoming connections.
+For example, a client that connects and never sends any data will prevent other connections.